vidh2000/MSci_Schwarzschild_Causets/README.md

 # Testing

 Most of the implemented code has been tested.
 The test files are in scripts_cpp/tests and scripts_py.
-Their name starts with 'test'.
+Their name contains the string 'test'.

 # Examples